 Let’s say we make the cover slightly thinner by using 45S instead of 60S and we buy our fabric in China instead of Pakistan.
-In my pillow, this can make a difference a whopping €0,15.
-This is 10% material costs and 5,8% decline in the total cost price.
+In my pillow, this can make a difference of a whopping €0,15.
+This is 10% material cost and a 5,8% decline in the total cost price.
 This department store buys 126.000 pillows a year and has a saving of €18.900 within reach.

 Case 2: A metal valve for water distribution

-Within the industry ‘industrial valve manufacturing’, 36% of the price is determined by material.
-Many price increases are substantiated with commodity price increases, but in this case the impact of a price modification is only slightly more than a third.
-The impact of wages in contrary is very high.
-Production related earnings in Italy represent 11% of the cost price in this industry and the other staff represent another 10%, so together 21%.
+Within the industry of ‘industrial valve manufacturing’, 38% of the price is determined by the material.
+Many price increases are substantiated by commodity price increases, but in this case, the impact of a price modification is only slightly more than a third.
+The impact of wages on the contrary is very high.
+Production-related earnings in Italy represent 11% of the cost price in this industry and the other staff represents another 18%, so together 29%.

 Average cost price structure in the ‘industrial valve manufacturing’ industry.

 If we focus purely on wages, Norway is the most expensive country to produce.
 They have an average hourly rate including secondary conditions in production above $60.
-Switzerland and the other Scandinavian countries pursue with an average hourly rate between $40-$60.
-The Netherlands are slightly above America and Canada with $40.
+Switzerland and the other Scandinavian countries pursue an average hourly rate between $40-$60.
+The Netherlands is slightly above America and Canada with $40.
 On the bottom of the list is India, still 40% lower than China.
-Hourly rates in the countries in eastern Europe are three times higher than in the far east, but a country like Taiwan is more expensive than Poland.
+Hourly rates in the countries in Eastern Europe are three times higher than in the Far East, but a country like Taiwan is more expensive than Poland.

 Case 3: a semi-professional video camera

-With the AV-industry, material costs determine only 39% of the cost price.
+In the AV industry, material costs determine 53% of the cost price.
 Other than commodities it consists of bought components.
-An important part of the costs is fixed: depreciation of buildings and machines, R&D and overhead.
-The percentage of fixed costs in the cost price is 41,55% (Overhead +GSA)
+An important part of the costs is fixed: depreciation of buildings and machines, R&D, and overhead.
+The percentage of fixed costs in the cost price is 37,3% (Overhead +GSA)

-This means that the buyers volume has a large impact on the cost price.
+This means that the buyer’s volume has a large impact on the cost price.
 Many elements are fixed and the variable costs are relatively irrelevant.
 In this case, the buyer should focus on the development of buying volume or bundling volume.
-Material and labour costs (4,5% in Korea) are less relevant in this industry.
-If you increase you buying volume from 100 to 125 camera’s, you can make an appeal to a price decrease of 7%.
+Labor costs (4,2% in Korea) are less relevant in this industry.
+If you increase your buying volume from 100 to 125 cameras, you can appeal to a price decrease of 6,5%.
 Your growing buying volume doesn’t make the manufacturer build another factory, a lot of costs stay the same.
 You contribute more to fixed costs and should therefore benefit from the volume advantage.
-And in this case, the benefit is quite sufficient.
+In this case, the benefit is quite sufficient.

 Source: WTP should costing tool

-Simulation growth on the basis of fixed and variable costs within the AV-equipment industry
+Simulation growth based on fixed and variable costs within the AV equipment industry